Boreas09/alexandria-docs/src/alexandria_storage/alexandria_storage-list-ListTrait.md

 fn append_span(ref self: List<T>, span: Span<T>) -> SyscallResult<()>
 ```

 ### len

+Gets the length of the List.

+## Returns

-Gets the length of the List.  # ReturnsThe number of elements in the List.
+The number of elements in the List.

 Fully qualified path: `alexandria_storage::list::ListTrait::len`